 Dairy and egg free donuts your kids will love!

-In a fun, seasonal flavor of pumpkin and maple.
+In a fun, seasonal flavor of pumpkin, maple, and cinnamon.

 Easy bake, no frying necessary.
 See recipe below!

 Tradition at our house in recent years has been this.

 Birthdays equal donuts.